gleam-lang/gleam/notes/talk.md

 Elements can have as many class literals on them as the user likes, so we need a classes nonterminal.

 classes are either a single class, or many classes.
-A repeating symbol is defined recursively, so here classes can be a class followed by classes.
+A repeating symbol like this is defined recursively, so here classes can be a class, or a class followed by classes.

 ```erlang
 names -> name            % div